 Sections 7-9 provide details that expand upon the changes in sections 3-6 to clarify requirements discussed by the I2RS and NETCONF working groups.
-Sections 7 provide additional requirements that detail how write-conflicts should be resolved if two I2RS client write the same data.
-Section 8 provides an additional requirement that details on I2RS support of multiple message transactions.
+Section 7 provided additional requirements that detail how write-conflicts should be resolved if two I2RS client write the same Section 8 details an additional requirement that details on I2RS support of multiple message transactions.
 Section 9 highlights two requirements in the I2RS publication/subscription requirements [RFC7923] that must be expanded for ephemeral state.